While many would opt to dive into the water barefoot hoping they do not need any kinda support placed right on the foot.

 Difference #3: What Tops the Best and Quick Maneuvering

-Of course, that is snorkeling fins which are best at maneuvering due to their flexible build.
+Of course, that is snorkeling fins that are best at maneuvering due to their flexible build.
 The scuba fins that are kinda stiffer, are hard to bend, and thus, they are bitter at quick maneuvering.

 So, the winner here is the snorkel fin!